 The island is small.
 Next to the beach at Isla de Tabarca, there are several places to have lunch or dinner.
 The traditional dish of Tabarca is Caldero.
 A fish-based dish.
 If you are looking for rice you can also ask in most of the restaurants.
 In Alicante, Paella is not a traditional rice dish and is only prepared for tourists.
 If you want to be sure of not falling into a tourist trap search for places announcing Arroz rather than Paella.
 It is a very similar dish made in the same pan but with a slightly different, and arguably better, style.

 Tabarca’s beach has a heterogenic public that tends to be more adult and touristic.
 Many local people won’t get into the bout to Tabarca to go to the beach and, if they do, they might instead go to some of the beautiful coves rather than the beach itself.
 There are several clifts around the island that teenagers, (and no teenagers), use as trampolines to jump into the sea.
 Please, be aware this can be very dangerous and is not strange to read local news about someone getting seriously hurt by this practice every summer.

 Tabarca is probably the best place on the Alicantinan coast to do snorkelling.
 Even better than Cabo de Las Huertas.
-Tabarca is a maritime reserve what means that fishing is forbidden and bouts have limited right to anchor depending on where at Isla de Tabarca maritime reserve area they are situated.
-This measure allows flora such as Posidonia (Mediterranean endemic sea plant) and the different fish spices to beautifully and picturesquely grow in the area.
+Tabarca is a maritime reserve which means that fishing is forbidden and bouts have limited right to anchor depending on where Isla de Tabarca maritime reserve area they are situated.
+This measure allows flora such as Posidonia (Mediterranean endemic sea plant) and the different fish species to beautifully and picturesquely grow in the area.